Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 Inside the project, you will find the `run.bat` and `run.sh` scripts.
 These are convenience scripts for you to quickly compile / test / run your project.

 In the terminal window, use:

 * `./run.sh build_start` for Mac OS X or Linux.
 * `run.bat build_start` for Windows.

 If this is the first time you are doing this, it will take a while for Maven to download all the required dependencies and for Docker to download all the required images.

-For more information about how to work with the projects, please visit [Working with generated projects](#workingwithprojects).
+For more information about how to work with the projects, visit [Working with generated projects](#workingwithprojects).

 ## Alfresco SDK Maven archetypes {#mvnarchetypes}